GoMatrixHosting/create-awx-system/docs/Recover_AWX_Server.md

 6) Check that AWX system is up and running.

-7) Run post_setup.yml while skipping the 'enable-backup' and 'configure-awx' tag:
+7) Run post_setup.yml with only the 'setup-backup' tag:

 $ ansible-playbook -v -i ./inventory/hosts -t "setup-backup" post_setup.yml